 - 1.1.
 Outline planning permission Outline planning permission was granted for the whole site for employment, housing and improved health facilities (16/507689/OUT).
 The concern is that the employment zone and the improved health services will not be delivered.
 Without an overarching Master Plan, and clearly linked planning constraints key components of the original policy MU4 and outline planning permission will be omitted, or regarded as someone else's responsibility to deliver. - 1.2.
 Improved GP facilities Policy MU4 required improvements to health facilities in the village.
 There are currently no GP facilities in the village.
 It is unacceptable for existing and c1000 new residents to travel to Sittingbourne or Faversham for their doctors.
 Planning conditions are required to ensure the new houses should not be occupied until medical/GP facilities have been built and operational within the village.
 There are significant concerns that the improved health services will not be delivered. - 1.3.
 Employment Zone 26,840 sq m of 'B' use class employment was a condition of the original policy (MU4) in the local plan.
-There are significant concerns that the employment zone will not be built and additional houses will be built instead at a later stage. - 1.4.
-Related planning applications Members of the public will not be aware of the 15 related planning applications.
-The planning applications are not included on the 'related cases' tab in the planning portal. - 1.5.
-Significant changes in local area Since the outline planning permission was granted there have been a number of significant changes in the local area.
-Eg Loss of all GP facilities; Loss of local bus services; reduced train service; A2 at capacity, additional development, continued poor air quality.
-These changes need to be considered when assessing this application and planning constraints.
+There are significant concerns that the employment zone will not be built and a future planning application will be submitted for change of use in order to build additional houses at a later stage. - 1.4.
+Sharing community concerns In October 2023, representatives from Teynham Parish Council and our planning consultant met with Chartway & Moat, the Frognal Place developers, to fact-find and share a range of initial community concerns, before the application was published.
+The developers listened to the concerns, and indicated that they would reply within 2 weeks with an update.
+On two occasions, the Parish Clerk followed up on the conversation.
+A reply was received on 30 January 2024.
+NPPF (Dec 2023), para 131, highlights the importance of effective engagement between applicants, communities and local planning authorities. - 1.5.
+Related planning applications Many members of the public are not aware of the 15 related planning applications.
+The planning applications are not included on the 'related cases' tab in the planning portal.
+A number of residents have commented that they were unaware of the planned changes and have not received any formal communication, for example Public Rights of Way along the Ash Path ZR247 and across Frognal Field ZR256 (to the west of Frognal Lane) under 23/502682/SUB.